Consult a Bankruptcy Attorney to Learn the Right Choice for You

 - Back Taxes and Back Child Support – Chapter 13 can also give you five years to repay back taxes and child support without the pressure of ongoing levies or garnishments.

 - Non-Exempt Assets – Sometimes people who otherwise qualify for Chapter 7 have non-exempt assets they wish to keep.
 Some examples of non-exempt assets include antiques, certain valuable items (such as a coin or stamp collection), musical instruments, and additional motor vehicles and homes.
 Chapter 13 can give you up to five years to pay for such assets instead of having to surrender them or pay for them over a short period of time in Chapter 7.
-For instance, if you have non-exempt equity in your home of $10,000 (Colorado’s homestead exemption allows you to keep up to $75,000 equity as an exempt asset), you can pay off the non-exempt portion over 60 payments and pay $300 per month to keep your home, rather than surrender it in a Chapter 7 bankruptcy.
+For instance, if you have non-exempt equity in your home of $10,000 (Colorado’s homestead exemption allows you to keep up to $250,000 equity as an exempt asset), you can pay off the non-exempt portion over 60 payments and pay approximately $250-$300 per month into a Chapter 13 payment plan to keep your home, rather than surrender it in a Chapter 7 bankruptcy.

 - Cram Down or Refinance of a Car Loan – If your car loan is more than two-and-a-half years old, and your car is worth a good deal less than what you still owe, Chapter 13 gives you the ability to cram down the loan amount to the present value of your vehicle.
 Even if this is not an option, Chapter 13 can allow you to refinance your auto loan(s) over a longer period of time to lower your payments.

 Which Is Right For You: Chapter 7 or Chapter 13 Bankruptcy?